PhilLAL/waltz-docs/docs/user_guide.md

 ### 3.3 Description widget
-Contains readonly information.
+Contains read-only information.
 Been automatically updated when click on the name of Tango host (values are loaded from the REST server), device or attribute, command or pipe.

 ![left_panel_description](images/left_panel_description.png)